 Registered competitive market maker – Members of the New York Stock Exchange who trade on the floor for their own or their firm's account and who have an obligation, when called upon by an exchange official, to narrow a quote or improve the depth of an existing quote by their own bid or offer.

 Registered representative – The man or woman who serves the investor customers of a broker/dealer.
 In a New York Stock Exchange-member organization, a registered representative must meet the requirements of the exchange as to background and knowledge of the securities business.
-Also known as a financial advisor or customer's broker.
+Also known as a customer's broker.

 Registrar – Usually a trust company or bank charged with the responsibility of keeping record of the owners of a corporation's securities and preventing the issuance of more than the authorized amount.
 (See: Transfer)

 Registration – Before an initial public offering may be made of new securities by a company, the securities must be registered under the Securities Act of 1933.
 A registration statement is filed with the SEC by the issuer.
 It must disclose pertinent information relating to the company's operations, securities, management and purpose of the public offering.
 Before a security may be admitted to dealings on a national securities exchange, it must be registered under the Securities Exchange Act of 1934.
 The application for registration must be filed with the exchange and the SEC by the company issuing the securities.

 Regular way delivery – Unless otherwise specified, securities sold on the New York Stock Exchange are to be delivered to the buying broker by the selling broker and payment made to the selling broker by the buying broker on the third business day after the transaction.
 Regular way delivery for bonds is the following business day.
 (See: Transfer)

 Regulation T – The federal regulation governing the amount of credit that may be advanced by brokers and dealers to customers for the purchase of securities.
 (See: Margin)